szilard/teach-data-science-msc-analytics-ceu/README.md

 should be are briefly expressed in the "Course focus and description" section below and a bit further in [this post](https://github.com/szilard/datascience-course-historical).

+The course is also a bit handicapped by the reality that I can come to Budapest only for a limited amount of time and therefore the classes had to be condensed in a 2-week period.
+Spreading the classes over more time would allow weekly homework assignements and required reading (papers) and also more interaction with the students.

 -------------------------------------------------------------

 ## Syllabus